martius-lab/SMORL/README.md

 ```

 ### Visualization of the results
-The visualization of the results is similar to the original `rlkit` package.
-So please install `viskit` package from [here](https://github.com/vitchyr/viskit).

-After this, you can run a visualization of the results by
+You can run a visualization of the SMORL training results by

 ```
 python viskit/frontend.py ./rlkit/data/exp_name/
 ```
+If you want additionally visualize SCALOR training please run `tensorboard` with SCALOR training results dir.

-Also, you can visualize learned policy by running
+Finally, you can visualize learned policy by running

 ```
 python rlkit/scripts/run_goal_conditioned_policy.py ./rlkit/data/exp_name/params.pkl